jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 ## DRBG

-Random bit generators (RBG) are used to generate cryptographically secure random bits.
-They can be nondeterministic (NRBG) or deterministic (DRBG).
+Random bit generators (RBG) are used to generate cryptographically secure random bits.They can be nondeterministic (NRBG) or deterministic (DRBG).
 The DRBG module generates (deterministic) pseudo-random bits from an input seed (entropy) value, using an underlying algorithm such as HASH, HMAC or AES.
 These random bits are then used directly or after processing, by the application in need of random values.

-OpenTitan's random bit generator, [CSRNG][csrng] (Cryptographically Secure Random Number Generator) uses a block cipher based DRBG mechanism (AES_CTR_DRBG) as specified in [NIST SP800-90A][drbg-spec].
+OpenTitan's random bit generator, [CSRNG][csrng] (Cryptographically Secure Random Number Generator) uses a block cipher based DRBG mechanism (AES_CTR_DRBG) as specified in [NIST SP800-90A][nist-drbg-spec].
 OpenTitan's RNG targets compliance with both [BSI AIS31 recommendations for Common Criteria][bsi-ais31], as well as [NIST SP800-90A][nist-drbg-spec] and [NIST SP800-90C (second draft)][nist-rng-spec].
 The CSRNG operates at a 256-bit security strength.

+### Supported Modes

-Based on the requirements from the [use-case table][use-case-table], we support the DRBG operations Instantiate, Reseed, Generate, Uninstantiate, Manual Instantiate, and Manual Reseed.
+APIs are defined to support the DRBG Instantiate, Reseed, Generate, Uninstantiate, Manual Instantiate, and Manual Reseed functions.

 The Instantiate and Reseed operations fetch new entropy from OpenTitan's [ENTROPY_SRC][entropy-src].
 The Manual Instantiate and Manual Reseed operations, however, get their entropy from the user as an input parameter.